loftwah/aws-lab-java/docs/local-development.md

 - **Java 21** is available for VS Code/Cursor Java tooling and local Gradle runs.
 - **Terraform 1.13.0** matches the version required by the infrastructure code.
 - **Gradle 8.7** mirrors the version used by the Docker build image, keeping wrapper behaviour consistent.
+If you installed Gradle via Homebrew, make sure it stays on the pinned version.

 > **Tip:** Add `eval "$(mise activate zsh)"` to your shell profile (e.g. `~/.zshrc`) so the tools are on your PATH in new terminals.